MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMBootableMedia.md

 ```

 ### -MediaPassword

-Specifies, as a secure string, a password to protect task sequence media.
+Specify a secure string password to protect the task sequence media.
+When you boot a device with this media, you have to enter the password to continue.

 ```yaml
 Type: SecureString